jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 ## Spring 2018 (Work Term 3)

+{% include photo.html img="/my-story/pictures/s18/1.JPG" size="60%" caption="Okta office" %}

 This term I worked at Okta in Toronto.
 This was a great experience as my first developer job.
 Okta in Toronto was an unbelievable place to work at compared to previous co-ops in terms of the development environment, my role in the development team, and the overall perks and intern program.
 I won at their intern hackathon and won their smash 4 tournament.
 Small feats but still tons of fun during the internship.

-{% include photo.html img="/my-story/pictures/s18/1.JPG" size="60%" caption="Okta office" %}

-{% include photo.html img="/my-story/pictures/s18/2.JPG" size="60%" caption="Okta office event at Blue Jay's game" %}

-{% include photo.html img="/my-story/pictures/s18/3.JPG" size="60%" caption="Watching Deadpool 2 with other Okta interns." %}
+{% include photo2.html img1="/my-story/pictures/s18/2.JPG" img2="/my-story/pictures/s18/3.JPG" caption="Okta office event at Blue Jay's game and watching Deadpool 2 with other Okta interns and David the intern coordinator." %}

-{% include photo.html img="/my-story/pictures/s18/4.JPG" size="60%" caption="Axe throwing at a company event." %}

-{% include photo.html img="/my-story/pictures/s18/5.JPG" size="60%" caption="Playing smash at the Okta office." %}
+{% include photo2.html img1="/my-story/pictures/s18/4.JPG" img2="/my-story/pictures/s18/5.JPG" caption="Axe throwing at a company event and playing smash at the Okta office." %}

 {% include photo.html img="/my-story/pictures/s18/6.JPG" size="60%" caption="Winning the smash doubles tournament after winning 2 sets from losers bracket." %}

+### RedBull AdrenaLan

+{% include photo.html img="/my-story/pictures/s18/7.JPG" size="60%" height="60%" caption="Gaming setups at the tournament" %}

 I also attended a hackathon called "RedBull Adrenalan".
 It was a crazy gaming tournament and hackathon crossover.
 The photos I got were pretty sick from the event with the gaming logos and overall aesthetics of the venue.

-{% include photo.html img="/my-story/pictures/s18/7.JPG" size="60%" height="60%" caption="Gaming setups at the tournament" %}

 {% include photo.html img="/my-story/pictures/s18/8.JPG" size="60%" height="60%" caption="Lots of lights at the venue" %}